jexia/docs/docs/fileset/README.md

 ![S3 Key](./s3_keys.png)

-Now let's jump to the Jexia admin panel and create a new Fileset.
+Now let's jump to the Jexia admin panel and create a new fileset.
 ![New Fileset](./newjfs.png)

-In this step, you need to enter the Access Key ID and Secret Access Key that you received from AWS, and your bucket name.
+In this step, you need to enter your bucket name, the Access Key ID and Secret Access Key that you received from AWS.
 ![New Fileset](./jfs2.png)

 During creation, we will try to load an empty file to your bucket and then try to read it back.
-If all goes well the new Fileset will be created.
-In case of any error with access, the Fileset will be created with an error sign.
-If that happens you will need to double-check all steps described in this document.
+If all goes well, the new fileset will be created.
+In case of any error, the fileset will be created with an error sign.
+If that happens, you will need to double-check all steps described in this document.

 That's all, happy coding!